mxklabs/mxklabs-bucket-cloudrun-wrapper/README.md

 ## Local Development

+Local development still uses the Cloud Storage Bucket to serve files.
 The instructions below assume `$MY_BUCKET` is your bucket name and your key file is downloaded into `$KEY_FILE`.
 We also assume your current working directory is your clone of this git repository.

 * Install Python 3.7 (more info [here](https://www.python.org/downloads/)).
 * Install pip dependencies (preferably in a virtual env):